Five Ways You Can Protect Coral Reefs

 Among the most diverse ecosystems on Earth and home to more than a quarter of the world's marine life, coral reefs are threatened by climate change, pollution, and a booming international trade in coral reef wildlife.

 The trade is driven by consumer demand for the uniquely beautiful fish, coral, and live rock found in these delicate ecosystems.
 These creatures are collected and transported using cruel and destructive methods—like poisoning, mutilation, and starvation—that cause stress, pain, and death.

 High death rates mean that collectors must take even more wild animals to compensate for those who die.
 This vicious cycle has depleted fish populations in many areas and can degrade coral reefs.

 The majority of fish, coral, and other creatures collected from coral reefs are destined for the United States—the world's largest importer of reef wildlife—for use in saltwater aquariums or as jewelry or home decor.

 Avoid contributing to the demand, and ask others to do the same.
 Here are a few things you can do to help.

-1. If you want or have an aquarium, know where your fish come from.
+1. If you want an aquarium, know where your fish come from.